gmiachon/data_collection_packages/README.md

 # data_collection_packages - Updated November 11th, 2022

-Packages include functions for data collection from serveral sources and are updated as needed.
+Packages goal is to include functions for data collection from serveral sources.

 As of now, supported sources are: